Trump’s immigration offer brings polarized reactions from Dems and GOP

 “Our immigration system should be a source of pride ... not a source of shame as it is all over the world,” Trump said in his plea.

-The president’s was met with disdain from an array of top Democratic lawmakers, many of whom accused Trump of holding the government and federal workers "hostage."
+The president’s proposal was met with disdain from an array of top Democratic lawmakers.
+Many used the same language in their critiques, accusing Trump of holding the government and federal workers "hostage."

-House Speaker Nancy Pelosi, D-Calif., for instance, tweeted, “What we didn’t hear from the President was any sympathy for the federal workers who face so much uncertainty because of the chaos of the #TrumpShutdown.”
+House Speaker Nancy Pelosi, D-Calif., tweeted, “What we didn’t hear from the President was any sympathy for the federal workers who face so much uncertainty because of the chaos of the #TrumpShutdown.”

-Before Trump made his announcement, Pelosi called the president’s anticipated proposal “a non-starter.”
+Before Trump made his announcement, Pelosi had called his anticipated proposal “a non-starter.”

 TRUMP OFFERS IMMIGRATION COMPROMISE